Ecasept/Advent-Of-Code/2024/README.md

 - pass `DEBUG=true` to a make command to build with debug symbols enabled (eg. to enable breakpoints in an IDE)

 - `python3 test/test.py`: Test and benchmark all solutions
+  - place a `input.txt` file in every solution folder, and place a `solutions.txt` file in `test/` with the solution for each part of every solution on its own line
 - `make test`: Same as `python3 test/test.py`

 - `make` defaults to `make test`